willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/segundo-projeto-fire-alarm.md

 - 1 Protoboard: A protoboard is nothing more than a plate with holes and conductive connections for mounting of experimental electrical circuits, without the need of welding;
 - 1 Piezo alarm sensor: It will be used for sound feedback to the end user, in our case to the tenant (s) of the property.
 This sensor is very simple and costs less than $ 2.00 can be found in any electric store;
 - 1 temperature sensor: Johnny-Five works with a wide range of temperature sensors.
-In this case we will use the LM35 temperature sensor.
+In this case, we will use the LM35 temperature sensor.
 This sensor is very simple and costs less than $ 1.50 can be found in any electric store;

 ![Piezo and Temperature Sensors](images/image48.png)

-* For a complete list of supported sensors, go to [Johnny's Temperature Sensor Wiki](https://github.com/rwaldron/johnny-five/wiki/thermometer) page and check the list of sensor reference codes .
+* For a complete list of supported sensors, go to [Johnny's Temperature Sensor Wiki](https://github.com/rwaldron/johnny-five/wiki/thermometer) page and check the list of sensor reference codes.

 Some sensors require a specific voltage port for their correct operation (some sensors call VND).
 In our case we will use a 5 volt port for the temperature sensor.